dimapod/angular-tabs/README.md

 ### welcome

-Register welcome tab to the tab-system.
-'Welcome tab' is automatically instantiated by the system and is shown when all the tabs are closed.
+Register Welcome Tab to the tab-system.
+Welcome Tab is automatically instantiated by the system and is shown when all the tabs are closed.
 If no 'welcome tab' is registered in the system, the empty template will be used.

 Signature: `welcome(tabOptions)`

 - `tabOptions` (Object): Welcome tab options

-The same as for tab() - see above
+The same as for `tab()` - see above

 ```js
 $uiTabsProvider